getflookup/rsswrangler/README.md

 ## Privacy

-RSS Wrangler operates entirely within your browser and doesn't:
+RSS Wrangler operates entirely within your browser and does not:
 - Collect personal information
 - Track your browsing history
 - Send data to remote servers